Present arms (command): United Kingdom

-In the UK, the present arms is given with the SA80 service weapon, or a sword if appropriate.

-Rifle

-With the SA80, according to the RAF Drill and Ceremonial manual (AP818), the movement starts with arms at the slope.
-Firstly, the right arm is moved across the body to strike and grip the butt, keeping the arm parallel to the ground.
-Next, the right arm is to move the rifle across to the centre of the body, keeping it vertical, with the magazine pointed outwards, whilst the left hand is to be moved 6 inches in front of the rifle.
-The rifle is then moved down until the right arm is as extended as it can be, with the rifle kept vertically in front of the body, with the left hand striking and gripping the rifle shortly above the trigger guard.
-The right foot is then moved (in the Army and RAF the leg is bent to 90 degrees, in the Navy, this is not the case), and placed so that the hollow of the right foot is touching the heel of the left, at an angle of 30 degrees.
+In the UK, arms are presented with an SA80 service weapon or a sword.
+With the SA80, the arms start at the sides.
+The right arm crosses the body to grip the butt, with the arm parallel to the ground.
+The right arm moves the rifle across to the center of the body, keeping it vertical with the magazine pointed out; the left hand moves 6 in in front of the rifle.
+The rifle is lowered until the right arm is extended as possible, keeping the rifle vertical in front of the body; the left hand grips it just above the trigger guard.
+In the Army and the RAF the right leg is bent to 90 degrees; in all branches, the hollow of the right foot touches the heel of the left foot at a 30-degree angle.

-Sword

-With the sword (usually carried by officers and, in some cases, warrant officers), the present arms is identical to that of the salute at the halt.
-The sword is first moved up to a position called the recover (the blade is vertical, turned to the left, with the tip uppermost, and the hilt in front of the face before the mouth), before being lowered smoothly to the front, in line with the right shoulder, with the hilt resting behind the thigh, blade edge to the left, and the tip approximately 30 cm from the ground.
-When the command for rifles to be shouldered is given (shoulder - ARMS), this process is reversed.
+With a sword (usually carried by officers and, sometimes, by warrant officers), presenting arms is identical to the salute at the halt.
+The sword is first moved up to the recover position (blade vertical and turned to the left, with the tip up and the hilt in front of the mouth) before being lowered smoothly to the front, in line with the right shoulder, with the hilt behind the thigh, blade edge to the left, and the tip about 30 cm from the ground.
+When the command to shoulder rifles ("Shoulder ... arms!") is given, this process is reversed.

 United States

-Within the United States Military, it is executed in the following procedures:
+In the United States military, arms are presented as follows: